dtheodor/sqlalchemy-sqlschema/docs/index.rst

         schema = Column(String)

 Let's setup our web application to set the right SQL schema.
-In this case we are using Flask and Flask-Login to get access to the ``current_user``:
+We are using Flask and Flask-Login to get access to the ``current_user``:

 .. code-block:: python